Learn how to connect your Jira Cloud or Jira self-hosted account to Flow.

 - Email—Enter your email address.

-- Access token—Paste your API token here.
+- Personal access token—Paste your API token here.

-- Base URL—Enter your Jira URL.
+- Base URL—Enter your Jira URL, excluding any trailing slashes.

 - Click Next to finalize your integration.